wvu-patterns/wvu-patterns-masthead/README.md

 #### Pattern Testing

-* `gulp test` will create a build directory so you can view pattern
+* `gulp` will create a build directory so you can view pattern at `localhost:3000`
-* `gulp ci` will run lint test to make sure .scss file is valid
+* `gulp ci` will run lint test to make sure the .scss files are parseable and valid